 The NAMI Family-to-Family Education Program is a free, 12-week course for family caregivers of individuals with severe mental illnesses.

-- The course is taught by trained family members
+- The co-taught by trained family members

 - All instruction and course materials are free to class participants